 Lastly, it may actually help British shipbuilding and create market demand for a new ‘budget’ class amphibious assault carrier to rival the French Mistral class.
 It is both strategically viable, and economically sensible for UK defence planners and industry experts to propose this new possibility to the politicians.

-The only problem?
-The cost in gold and people makes all this very unlikely.
+The problem?
+The cost in gold and people makes this very unlikely.